CiscoDevNet/ansible-mso/README.md

 Modules supporting new features introduced in MSO API in specific MSO versions might not be supported in earlier MSO releases.

 *Note: This collection is not compatible with versions of Ansible before v2.8.*
+*Note: The Nexus Dashboard (ND) HTTPAPI connection plugin should be used when Cisco ACI Multi-Site is installed on Nexus Dashboard (v3.2+) or when using this collection with Nexus Dashboard Orchestrator (v3.6+).*

 ## Requirements
 - Ansible v2.9 or newer